Activate your HMS account

 HMS Research Computing (RC)

 HMS offers O2, a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
-These requirements include big and small projects in next-gen sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
-You may request an O2 HPCC account at the following URL: https://rc.hms.harvard.edu.
+These requirements include big and small projects in the latest sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
+You may request an O2 HPCC account at the following URL: rc.hms.harvard.edu.

 HMS data management and best practices

 Effective data management is critical for accurate labeling and data access during all stages of a research project.
 Data management best practices often change throughout the different stages in the data lifecycle.
 More info about effective data management can be found at the following URL: datamanagement.hms.harvard.edu.

 - Self-service - HMS IT Service Desk online resources

 - Email – email@example.com.

 - Phone – 617-432-2000 (Monday–Friday, 8 AM–5 PM)

 - For after-hours support, call the Service Desk and dial extension 7 when prompted.